 - 1/2 tsp dried garlic powder (or one clove finely grated)

 - pinch of salt

 - Combine the water and barley in a small pot and bring to a boil.
 Reduce to simmer and cook for 30-45 minutes until the barley is al dente.
 Drain and add a little salt to taste.
-Swirl with 1 tablespoon of walnut oil.
-Set aside to cool completely.

-- Steam the broccoli over rapidly boiling water for two minutes.
+- Steam the broccoli and cauliflower over rapidly boiling water for two minutes.
 Plunge immediately into cold water.
 Drain and pat dry on a towel.
 I had to blanch mine in 2 batches.
 Cool completely.

 - Over medium heat on the stove, toast the walnuts in a large frying pan.
 I like my nonstick pan, but a cast-iron pan is also good.
 Watch carefully and remove from heat once they begin to smell fragrant and you see some browning.
 Don’t let them burn.
 Set them aside to cool when they’re done.